Haxprox/etoken-checker/README.md

 **You will be prompted to specify your current eToken, smart card or Yubikey ID, agent parameters and Systemd/Autostart daemon ways.**

 **NOTE**: The script is based on `Systemd` and built-in desktop `Autostart` feature.
-`Systemd` way doesn't support desktop notifications.
+`Systemd` way doesn't support desktop notifications yet.
 The preferable way is to choose `Autostart` option.

 3. Watcher now is deamonized and working.
 You can now test it by plug/unplug the device.